alitouka/spark_dbscan/README.md

 ## Performance
 ![Performance chart](https://github.com/alitouka/spark_dbscan/raw/master/wiki/img/performance_chart_0_0_2.png)

+# Credits
+ I was glad to receive contributions from other people and I'd like to say thank you:
+ * Mark Geraty - for fixing a bug with Java RDDs;
+ * @agrinh - for adding compatibility with Spark 1.1.0

 ## Contact me
 Any questions, comments, suggestions as well as criticism are welcome!
-You can contact me by:
+You can contact me via:

  * Email: spark.dbscan@gmail.com
  * LinkedIn: https://www.linkedin.com/pub/aliaksei-litouka/59/95a/957